ex-offenders/Cloud-Agnostic-Startup-Platform/docs/istio.md

 ```

 Now we can commit these and push the changes to the main branch.
 FluxCD will do the thing.
+As of now, ingressgateway is still not able to accept the traffic.
+We will configure this in a later section.